Child Safety and Wellbeing Policy

 Ensuring that the Child Safety Policy (this document), Code of Conduct, and the Child Safety Responding and Reporting Obligations (including Mandatory Reporting) Policy and Procedure are available in hard copy at the General Office

-Regular reminders to staff by our Principal Peter Ellis of our school’s commitment to child safety
+Regular reminders to staff by our Principal of our school’s commitment to child safety

 Ensuring that child safety is a regular agenda item at school leadership meetings and staff meetings for discussion

-Wellbeing and CET teams meet at least fortnightly to discuss vulnerable students and put a plan in place for action if needed
+Specialist Wellbeing Services and Community Executive Teams meet at least fortnightly to discuss vulnerable students and put a plan in place for action if needed

 Students participate in wellbeing education and are regularly reminded how they can access information and raise concerns